buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 - **Languages**: Common, Draconic
 - **Challenge**: 16 (15000 XP)

-***Electric discharge.*** the dragon emits magical electric discharges within a 3-meter radius that cause 1d6 lightning damage per round.
+***Electric discharge.*** The dragon emits magical electric discharges within a 3-meter radius that cause 1d6 lightning damage per round.

 ***Legendary Resistance (3/Day).*** If the dragon fails a Saving Throw, it can choose to succeed instead.